 Abstract.
-A single column version of the CNRM-CM6-1 global climate model has been developed to ease development and validation of the boundary layer physics and air-sea coupling in a simplified environment.
+A single-column version of the CNRM-CM6-1 global climate model has been developed to ease development and validation of the boundary layer physics and airsea coupling in a simplified environment.
 This framework is then used to assess the ability of the coupled model to represent the sea surface temperature (SST) diurnal cycle.
-To this aim, the atmospheric-ocean single column model (AOSCM), called CNRM-CM6-1D, is implemented on a case study derived from the Cindy-Dynamo field campaign over the Indian Ocean, where large diurnal SST variabilities have been well documented.
+To this aim, the atmospheric-ocean single-column model (AOSCM), called CNRM-CM6-1D, is implemented in a case study derived from the CINDY2011/DYNAMO campaign over the Indian Ocean, where large diurnal SST variabilities have been well documented.

-- Comparing the AOSCM and its uncoupled components (atmospheric SCM and oceanic SCM, called OSCM) 15 highlights that the impact of coupling in the atmosphere results both from the possibility to take in to account the diurnal variability of SST, not usually available in forcing products, and from the change in mean state SST as simulated by the OSCM, the ocean mean state not being heavily impacted by the coupling.
-This suggests that coupling feedbacks are more due to advection processes in the 3D model than to the model physics.
-Additionally, a sub-daily coupling frequency is needed to represent the SST diurnal variability but the choice of the coupling time-step between 15min and 3h does not - 20 impact much on the diurnal temperature range simulated.
-The main drawback of a 3-h coupling being to delay the SST diurnal cycle by 5h in asynchronous coupled models.
-Overall, the diurnal SST variability is reasonably well represented in CNRM-CM6-1 with a 1h coupling time-step and the upper ocean model resolution of 1m.
+Comparing the AOSCM and its uncoupled components (atmospheric SCM and oceanic SCM, called OSCM) highlights the fact that the impact of coupling in the atmosphere results from both the possibility to take into account the diurnal variability of SST, which is not usually available in forcing products, and the change in mean state SST as simulated by the OSCM, with the ocean mean state not being heavily impacted by the coupling.
+This suggests that coupling feedbacks in the 3D model do not arise from the coupling of ocean and atmosphere vertical column physics but are more due to the large-scale dynamics resolved by the 3D model.
+Additionally, a sub-daily coupling frequency is needed to represent the SST diurnal variability, but the choice of the coupling time step between 15 min and 3 h does not impact the diurnal temperature range simulated much.
+The main drawback of a 3h coupling is delaying the SST diurnal cycle by 5 h in asynchronous coupled models.
+Overall, the diurnal SST variability is reasonably well represented in CNRM-CM6-1 with a 1 h coupling time step and the upperocean model resolution of 1 m.